sfaroult/slide_index/README.md

 # slide_index
-A utility for generating an index for Powerpoint slides
+A utility for generating an index for Powerpoint slide handouts.

 IMPORTANT: This utilitity requires miniz (https://code.google.com/archive/p/miniz/) as well as SQLite (which is usually installed on any Mac/Linux machine).
 As my code requires miniz.h and as the header file is in fact included into miniz.c, I have extracted it and added to this repository.